 Definition 1 (Declarative process specification).
-A declarative process specification is a tuple DS = (Rep, Act, K) where
+A declarative process specification is a tuple DS = (REP, Act, K) where

-- REP is a finite non-empty set of templates, where each template is a predicate $K(x_1, \ldots, x_m) \in REP$ on variables x_1, \ldots, x_m (with $m \in \mathbb{N}$ the arity of K), - Act is a finite non-empty set of activities, - K is a finite set of constraints, namely pairs $(K(x_1, ..., x_m), \kappa)$ where $K(x_1, ..., x_m)$ is a template from Rep, and κ is a mapping that, for every $i \in \{1, ..., m\}$ assigns variable x_i with an activity $\kappa(x_i) = a_i \in Act$; we compactly denote such a constraint with $K(a_1, ..., a_m)$.
+- REP is a finite non-empty set of templates, where each template is a predicate $K(x_1, \ldots, x_m) \in \text{REP}$ on variables x_1, \ldots, x_m (with $m \in \mathbb{N}$ the arity of K), - Act is a finite non-empty set of activities, - K is a finite set of constraints, namely pairs $(K(x_1, \ldots, x_m), \kappa)$ where $K(x_1, \ldots, x_m)$ is a template from REP, and κ is a mapping that, for every $i \in \{1, \ldots, m\}$ assigns variable x_i with an activity $\kappa(x_i) = a_i \in Act$; we compactly denote such a constraint with $K(a_1, \ldots, a_m)$.

 Example 1 (A Declare process specification).
 Figure 2 portrays an example of declarative specification for the admission process of an international Bachelor's program.
-This example considers the Declare repertoire of templates.
+This example considers the DECLARE repertoire of templates.
 The process begins with the creation of an account in the university portal (henceforth, c).
 To specify that c is the initial task, we write INIT(c), graphically depicted with the INIT label in the tag on top of the activity box.
 INIT is a unary template and INIT(c) assigns its variable with activity c.
-Unary templates in Declare are also known as existence templates.
+Unary templates in DECLARE are also known as existence templates.
 We indicate that not more than one account can be created per process run with ATMOSTONE(c).
 In the diagram, it is indicated with the 0..1 label in the tag.

-To register for a selection round (r), an account must have been created before PRECEDENCE(c,r).
-We express this rule with PRECEDENCE(c,r), which is a short-hand notation for $(PRECEDENCE(x_1,x_2),\{(x_1,c),(x_2,r)\})$.
-PRECEDENCE is a binary template and PRECEDENCE(c,r), graphically depicted as $c \rightarrow c$, assigns c and r to its first and second variable, respectively.
+To register for a selection round (r), an account must have been created before (PRECEDENCE(c, r)).
+PRECEDENCE is a binary template and PRECEDENCE(c, r), graphically depicted as r, assigns c and r to its first and second variable, respectively.
 Binary templates in DECLARE are commonly named as relation templates.

 Every registration to a selection round (r) gives access to a uniquely corresponding evaluation phase (v).
 After r, v eventually follows and no other registrations are allowed until v completes.
-We write AlternateResponse(r,v), graphically depicted as r v.
-The evaluation requires r to be completed before and v will not recur unless a new registration is issued: AlternatePrecedence(r,v), r v.
-Typically, if both AlternateResponse(r,v) and AlternatePrecedence(r,v) hold true, we compactly represent them jointly with the mutual relation constraint AlternateSuccession(r,v) r .
-An admission test score has to be uploaded in the platform to access the evaluation phase: Precedence(t,v).
-Evaluation phases are necessary for the committee to return rejections (n) and notifications of admission (y), thus AlternatePrecedence(v,y) and AlternatePrecedence(v,n) hold.
+We write ALTERNATERESPONSE(r, v), graphically depicted as $r \rightarrow v$.
+The evaluation requires r to be completed before and v will not recur unless a new registration is issued: ALTERNATEPRECEDENCE(r, v), r .
+Typically, if both ALTERNATERESPONSE(r, v) and ALTERNATEPRECEDENCE(r, v) hold true, we compactly represent them jointly with the mutual relation constraint ALTERNATESUCCESSION(r, v) r .
+An admission test score has to be uploaded in the platform to access the evaluation phase: PRECEDENCE(t, v).
+Evaluation phases are necessary for the committee to return rejections (n) and notifications of admission (y), thus ALTERNATEPRECEDENCE(v, y) and ALTERNATEPRECEDENCE(v, n) hold.

-Fig. 2: The Declare map of the admission process at a university.
+Fig. 2.
+The DECLARE map of the admission process at a university.